 Located on the eastern side of central Mexico, the Huasteca Potosina region offers beautiful natural scenery and is a perfect area for a Mexico road trip.

 The Huasteca Potosina is a tropical rainforest nestled within the La Huasteca mountain range.
-Though there is a dry and rainy season, many gorgeous waterfalls exist year round for you to visit and swim in.
-During the dry season, these waterfalls and swim pools display exquisitely blue hues.
-But travel here during the rainy season, and you’re likely to see the full force of these waterfalls as the water comes thundering down the mountain sides.
+Though there is a dry and rainy season, many gorgeous waterfalls exist year-round for you to visit and swim in.
+During the dry season, these waterfalls and swimming pools display exquisitely blue hues.
+But travel here during the rainy season, and youโre likely to see the full force of these waterfalls as the water comes thundering down the mountainsides.

 Come prepared to swim and jump!

-We spent 10 days driving within the Huasteca Potosina and Sierra Gorda and documented some of the best waterfalls to visit.
+We spent ten days driving within the Huasteca Potosina and Sierra Gorda and documented some of the best waterfalls to visit.
 For more in-depth info, read our articles below to learn more:

 4. Las Grutas de Tolantongo

-Geothermally-heated water gushes out of the nearby canyon and gathers in several different areas including man-made pools, a cave, and a pitch dark tunnel.
-We admit that the waters aren’t really all that hot, more like very warm, but for 2 days we thought the experience was absolutely worth the effort.
+Geothermally heated water gushes out of the nearby canyon and gathers in several different areas, including man-made pools, a cave, and a pitch-dark tunnel.
+We admit that the waters arenโt really all that hot, more like very warm, but for two days, we thought the experience was absolutely worth the effort.
 We paired our Las Grutas visit with our trip through Huasteca Potosina.

 For more information on our visit to Las Grutas de Tolantongo, read our article below.